iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-have-to-fear-machine-learning-or-ai.md

 >
 > [What do we need to decentralize in the coming years?](./what-do-we-need-to-decentralize-in-the-coming-years.md)

+## Preventing AI misuse

-Here, is how we can stop AI from misuse, given by chatgpt:
+Here, is how we can stop AI from misuse:

 Preventing the misuse of AI involves a combination of technical, ethical, and regulatory measures.
 Here are some steps that can be taken to address AI misuse: